CarlMurray/bliss-pp1/README.md

 - Favicon Generator (favicon.io) was used to generate the favicon used
 - The site is hosted on AWS Amplify
 - Custom domain registered with NameSilo, with a specific subdomain for this project (https://bliss.carlmurray.design)
+- Google Analytics was linked to the site to track site traffic and user behaviour.

 # Testing
 - Responsiveness was tested with Chrome Dev Tools and by testing on various devices (mobile, tablet, laptop, desktop).
 Am I Responsive was also used to test responsiveness.